 - a.
-All community benefits are reported and discussed at least once a year with the Tenants Liaison Forum (TLF) and is included on the agenda of every TLF <a href="https://www.who.eu/wh - b.
-Updates on community benefits delivery are published in the Powys WHQSInvesting in your Home newsletter, which is send twice a year to all tenants, Housing Staff and County Councillors.
+All community benefits are reported and discussed at least once a year with the Tenants' Scrutiny Panel (TSP) and is included on the agenda of every TSP Investing in your Home subgroup meeting. - b.
+Updates on community benefits delivery are published in the Powys Investing in your Home newsletter, which is send twice a year to all tenants, housing staff and county councillors.

-6 Annual financial investment
+6 Financial investment

-The Council has a 30 year investment plan in place based on the collected data.
+The Council has a 30-year investment plan in place based on the collected data.